Staff

 Anne Hedges

-Director of Policy and Legislative Affairs she/her
+Policy and Legislative Director

 As a member of MEIC’s Executive Leadership Team, Anne Hedges is MEIC’s director of policy and legislative affairs.
 She directs MEIC’s program work, including its legislative, policy, and legal activities.
 She began work at MEIC in 1993 and has worked on a wide range of pollution related issues during that time but most recently her primary focus is climate change, fossil fuels, clean air, and energy.